jonnahmarie/website-grader/README.md

-# website-grader

-Website Speed Grade Test for Ferocious Media
+# Website Speed Grade Test

+This is the result of a frontend development/web design skill test for an employer I applied to.

+This project primarily uses ReactJs.

+See the deployed application here: [https://rocky-fjord-90032.herokuapp.com/](https://rocky-fjord-90032.herokuapp.com/)